sukrucildirr/activault/README.md

 3. Activault should be compatible with as many models as possible.
 4. `vllm` does not play nice with procuring internal states.

-That said, we welcome contributions to expand activault's support for more efficient inference libraries.
+That said, we welcome contributions to expand Activault's support for more efficient inference libraries.

-### Why does activault not use `nnsight` or `transformer-lens`?
+### Why does Activault not use `nnsight` or `transformer-lens`?

 We do not use libraries such as `nnsight` or `transformer-lens` to minimize dependencies and potential failure points, and to ensure maximal compatibility with a wide range of models.

 ### Activault doesn't (support vision models/get the activations I need/work for my storage solution)!

 We welcome contributions!
 Please open an issue or PR.
-We are releasing activault as a community tool, to enable low-resource users to collect activations, run experiments, and share data to analyze frontier open-weight models.
+We are releasing Activault as a community tool to enable low-resource users to collect activations, run experiments, and share data to analyze frontier open-weight models.

 ## 👥 Credits